faizalrf/documentation/Xpand-10.5-ES.md

 ***Note:** Since this is a combined architecture, the Xpand host is defined as `Xpand_hosts = 127.0.0.1` but if Xpand nodes are separate, appropriate IP address needs to be used here instead of the loop-back localhost IP.*

-This will set up Xpand plugin, define the Xpand local host name, Xpand port that we define will installing Xpand node and the Xpand user name/password
+This will set up Xpand plugin, define the Xpand local hostname, Xpand port that we define will installing Xpand node and the Xpand user name/password

 Once MariaDB has been restarted, we can now connect to the enterprise server using the MariaDB command line.